mpazik/iot-webpage/pages/about-game.md

 It's wiser to trade with other settlers if you only can.

 #### Taxes
-The kingdom apply some taxes on a land you and city ows and in return guarantee that no one will can touch your things as long as there is no declared war.
+The kingdom apply some taxes on a land that you and a city owns.
+In return it guarantee that no one will touch your things as long as there is no declared war.
-It does not interrupt to the local geo-politic.
+It does not interrupt to the local geopolitics.

 #### Battles
 There are many enemies of the kingdom.
 It always needs fresh recruits for battles.
 It's a good way to train your military skills and earn additional gold.